DmytroKotsiuba/winlux-chatwoot/LOCAL_INSTALLATION_AND_SETUP.md

 POSTGRES_PASSWORD=postgres
 ```

-and change the `image` to the version of the postgres image you have installed.
+OPTIONAL: Postgres version in 3.x branch is very old, version 12.
+Change the `image` to the version of the postgres image you have installed.
+For example:

 ```
 image: postgres:15 or image: postgres:16